mondeja/mdpo/README.md

 ### Including translator comments

-You can include comments for translators using the line `<!-- md2po-translator Comment that you want to include -->` in the line before of the message.
+You can include comments for translators using the next line in the line before the message:

+- `<!-- md2po-translator Comment that you want to include -->`

 For example:

 ```python
 >>> content = '''<!-- md2po-translator This is a comment for a translator -->